Rna-Tariq/Employee_Management_System/README.md

 Execute the SQL queries provided in the respective database management system.
 Enjoy managing your employees with this comprehensive Employee Management System!

+P.S.
+Test class is executed on terminal using command: mvn clean test -X